Thank you for your interest in being a workshop facilitator at Space to Emerge. Here is all the information you will need:

 Insurance: We ask that you carry your own insurance and we ask to see a scan of this on application.
 This is for our own insurance purposes.
 We are able to make exceptions for what we would class ‘low risk’ activities such as singing or writing, so if you do not have insurance but have what might be a low risk workshop in mind, please get in touch with us to check if you can come under our event-wide insurance.

 Your availability: Our event runs from the Friday afternoon to the Monday afternoon.
 We ask that you are available for the whole weekend, up to lunch time on the Monday, as this helps enormously with our programming.
-If you aren’t available for the Friday afternoon or Monday morning, please let us know in your application.
+If you aren’t available for the Friday afternoon or Monday morning, please let us know in your application but bear in mind that we are often left short of facilitators at these times and the programme can end of looking a little sparse.
+It would also be helpful if you could let us know if you find that you can make these times after initially believing you couldn’t.
 We will let you know in advance when your slots are when we finalise the programme in April.

-Applying for a Workshop Facilitator Working Ticket: If you would like to go ahead and be a part of our event, the next step is for us to collect some information from you via this online form [add in link].
+Applying for a Workshop Facilitator Working Ticket: If you would like to go ahead and be a part of our event, the next step is for us to collect some information from you via this online form.
 We encourage you to complete the form as soon as possible, and no later than November 16th.
-This year we are going to be faced with the difficult decision of choosing what workshops to include in our programme, as we will be oversubscribed with people wanting to run them.
+We may be faced with the difficult decision of choosing what workshops to include in our programme so if you apply early you will have a better chance of being included.
 We will be in touch with you in November to confirm if your application has been successful.